UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 * Part 2: Logging on an exploring the Linux Environment.
 * Part 3: Learning about Environment Modules and the Slurm job submission system.
 * Part 4: Submitting test jobs.
-* Part 5: TORQUE/Moab and Slurm Command Summaries
--- *Slide End* --
+* Part 5: Slurm Command Summaries and Peformance Test -- *Slide End* --

 -- *Slide* --